Buying real estate in Kumasi?

 How much are total buyer closing costs in Kumasi in 2026?

-The main factors that push your closing costs toward the high end in Kumasi include buying from an estate developer (which triggers VAT), purchasing stool or family land with unclear documentation, needing extra title searches, and financing through a mortgage which adds registration and legal fees.
+The main factors that push your costs toward the high end in Kumasi are buying from an estate developer (the single biggest cost jump), dealing with stool or family land that requires extra legal searches, needing a mortgage with its additional registration and valuation fees, or facing missing documentation that your lawyer must track down before registration.

 What's the usual total % of fees and taxes over the purchase price in Kumasi?